OpenC2-org/openc2-org.github.io/README.md

  - `faq_200-RT-CACAO.md` -- FAQ file containing the "How does
    OpenC2 relate to CACAO?"
 FAQ and response

 Shorthand conventions in this filename scheme include `-W-I-` for "What Is", and `-RT-` for "relate to" questions.
+For purposes of FAQ sequencing, the "explainer" portion of the filename is irrelevant.

 *FAQ Maintenance Procedures*